ER-Showdown/pokemon-showdown-client-ER/README.md

 ### Test keys

+As the elite redux client now has a method of specifying a guest username via query parameter, this is no longer needed.

 For security reasons, browsers [don't let other websites control PS][5], so they can't screw with your account, but it does make it harder to log in on the test client.